Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 id: pt6kzbutl4wmnf8xsg4iurb
 title: torchcell.tasks
 desc: ''
-updated: 1694585920973
+updated: 1695247072753
 created: 1690514887023m
 ---
 ![[user.mjvolk3.torchcell.tasks.future#future]]

+## 2023.09.20

+- [x] Email Fungal UTR authors to clarify some of the 5 utr selections
+- [x] The genbank files `.gbff` contain all information in one file, which could be streamline for creating the genome class.
+See if it is worth converting to genbank files. → I explored [[GeneBank for Constructing Genome|dendron://torchcell/src.torchcell.sequence.genome.scerevisiae.s288c_gb#genebank-for-constructing-genome]] and decided against it for now.
+We show that any missing information can be recovered from various APIs [[GFF File Does not Contain EC Number|dendron://torchcell/src.torchcell.multidigraph.uniprot_api_ec#gff-file-does-not-contain-ec-number]]

+- [ ] Test genome
+- [ ] Write fungal utr model
+- [ ] Write fungal utr dataset
+- [ ] In plotting we have some `dmf` data that has only one perturbation on the gene set. fix.
+- [ ] Make sure dna transformers are using `SortedSet`
+- [ ] Recompute `nt dataset` with SortedSet and fixed windows
+- [ ] Compute `f-utr-t dataset`
+- [ ] Check we can index on gene name in torch datasets. `dataset[0]`, `dataset["YDR210W"]`
+- [ ] Previous task was to organize Umap visualization overlays.
+Now delete since these are now invalid.
+- [ ] Summarize the setting under which models can be successfully trained, or rather where training can at least be started.
+Create table.
+- [ ] Plot Umap overlays with new datasets

+- [ ] Implement wt difference embedding
+- [ ] Optional dimensionality reduction of embeddings
+- [ ] Downselect by `costanzo` gene interaction scores or `1e5`
+- [ ] Unify `wandb` when training on multiple gpus previous is slurm job id and date.
+Don't this will work across sweeps.
+Add period delimited time or something else.

+- [ ] Bring the the `Culley` data in properly and correct [[experiments/fitness_expr_data_exploration/smf_ge_box_plot.py]]
+- [ ] Need to bring in `SGD` data in properly and correct [[experiments/protein_concentration_nt_projection.py]]

+- [ ] Change [[Dcell|dendron://torchcell/src.torchcell.models.dcell]] to have only dropout on last layer - `zendron_citation`

+## 2023.09.19

+- [x] Clarify notes on [[Selecting Gene Sequence|dendron://torchcell/src.torchcell.sequence.genome.scerevisiae.s288c#selecting-gene-sequence]]
+- [x] Add protein to `Genome` → [[Adding Protein to Genome|dendron://torchcell/src.torchcell.sequence.genome.scerevisiae.s288c#adding-protein-to-genome]]
+- [x] Resolve start and stop codon issues → [[Selecting Gene Sequence|dendron://torchcell/src.torchcell.sequence.genome.scerevisiae.s288c#selecting-gene-sequence]]
+- [x] There is a very annoying issue where the gff annoation  `self.seq = str(self.fasta_dna[chr].seq[self.start - 1 : self.end])`.
+The issue is that gff files are genearlly 1-indexed. → I think we are able to mostly bypass having to rewrite the `calculate_window` functions in [[Data|dendron://torchcell/src.torchcell.sequence.data]] since we can just pass in `self.start-1`

+## 2023.09.18

+- [x] Looks like we are a base pair short when selecting DNA sequences.
+This is why we don't have stop codons in the last `3bp`.
+Fix. → fixed with `1bp` shift when selecting from fasta sequences but will need to change this for window selection.
+- [x] Change `window_5utr`, and `window_3utr` to `window_upstream` and `window_downstream` since the sequences in question are not isomorophic to `utr`, `upstream` and `downstream` are more accurate. → changed instead to `window_five_prime`, and `window_three_prime`, since downstream sounds like it the absolute coordinates of genome ignoring `+` or `-` strand.
+This naming scheme tells us relevant information relative to `CDS`.
+- [x] Adjust `1bp` for window selection, and 5utr and 3utr selection. → `1bp` shift
+- [x] I've found a bug in the previous window selection where we were not taking the reverse complement of the strand for the `window()` method.
+This invalidates the visualizations and models that have been used `nt_embeddings`. → I think it's fixed
+- [x] Write fungal utr model → There is a discrepancy between fungal utr model instructions and the model itself.
+They say to select the stop codon and the `297bp` after but they never actually check for any stop codon.
+[ModelUsage.py GitHub](https://github.com/gagneurlab/SpeciesLM/blob/main/ModelUsage.ipynb) → I think I have a decent grasp now on using the model after playing with the notebook.
+- 🔲 Write fungal utr dataset
+- 🔲 Fungal UTR authors to clarify some of the 5 utr

+## 2023.09.17

+- [x] Download updated fungal UTR transformer. → Got things to work in their jupyter notebooks, but it is not as straight forward as the `nt_transformer`. [[Tokenizing Data Procedure Taken from ModelUsage.py|dendron://torchcell/src.torchcell.models.fungal_utr_transformer#tokenizing-data-procedure-taken-from-modelusagepy]]
+- 🔲 In plotting we have some `dmf` data that has only one perturbation on the gene set. fix.
+- 🔲 Recompute `nt dataset` with SortedSet

 ## 2023.09.15

-- [ ] Make sure dna transformers are using `SortedSet`
-- [ ] Rerun [[src/torchcell/datasets/nucleotide_transformer.py]] to comply with `SortedSet`
-- [ ] We have an issue where where if `drop_mt` isn't changing data. fix this.
+- [x] We have an issue where where if `drop_mt` isn't changing data. fix this.
 I found that `drop_mt` and `drop_empty_go` aren't reducing `gene_set` size.
 This might have to do with the reading and writing of the `db`.
 This is indeed the case.
 I am not sure if this is the behavior we want.
-We should try to go back to always writing the `db`, since I think the `sqlite` errors then double check `ddp`.
-I think better behavior is to start with the fresh genome each time.
+We should try to go back to always writing the `db`, since I think the `sqlite` errors were due to not removing the `db` then double check `ddp`.
+I think better behavior is to start with the fresh genome each time. → changed back but haven't tested.
+- [x] Make sqlite db removal less hacky and change the `CellDataset` arg to take `genome` again. →  [[Genome Sqlite DB Removal For Dataset Pickling|dendron://torchcell/src.torchcell.datasets.cell#genome-sqlite-db-removal-for-dataset-pickling]].
+I've also added a `GeneSet` object to enfoce `SortedSet[str]` for gene sets.
+- 🔲 In plotting we have some `dmf` data that has only one perturbation on the gene set. fix.
+- 🔲 Recompute `nt dataset` with SortedSet
+- 🔲 Organize Umap visualization overlays
+- 🔲 Summarize the setting under which models can be successfully trained, or rather where training can at least be started.
+Create table.
+- 🔲 Make sure dna transformers are using `SortedSet`
+- 🔲 Change [[src/torchcell/models/dcell.py]] to have only dropout on last layer - `zendron_citation`
+- 🔲 Rerun [[src/torchcell/datasets/nucleotide_transformer.py]] to comply with `SortedSet`
+- 🔲 wt difference embedding
+- 🔲 optional dimensionality reduction
+- 🔲 Downselect by gene interaction scores or `1e5`...
+- 🔲 Unify `wandb` when training on multiple gpus previous is slurm job id and date.
+Don't this will work across sweeps.
+Add period delimited time or something else.
+- 🔲 Scale up model training
+- 🔲 Bring the the `Culley` data in properly and correct [[ experiments/fitness_expr_data_exploration/smf_ge_box_plot.py]]
+- 🔲 Need to bring in `SGD` data in properly and correct [[experiments/protein_concentration_nt_projection.py]]

 ## 2023.09.14

-- [ ] Change [[src/torchcell/models/dcell.py]] to have only dropout on last layer - `zendron_citation`
+- 🔲 Change [[src/torchcell/models/dcell.py]] to have only dropout on last layer - `zendron_citation`

-After 10pm

-- [ ] Unify `wandb` when training on multiple gpus previous is slurm job id and date.
+- 🔲 Unify `wandb` when training on multiple gpus previous is slurm job id and date.
 Don't this will work across sweeps.
 Add period delimited time or something else.
-- [ ] Scale up model training
+- 🔲 Scale up model training
-- [ ] Launch job.
+- 🔲 Launch job.

+## 2023.09.13

+- 🔲 In plotting we have some `dmf` data that has only one perturbation on the gene set. fix.

 ## 2023.09.12

 - [x] Figure out why `Delta` batch job fails → [Jira - Delta Batch Job Failing](https://jira.ncsa.illinois.edu/browse/DELTA-2412) → `Delta` should be Thursday 10 pm.
 - [x] git clean up across computers
 - [x] See if `Dcell` number of layers idea checks out (50 min) →
-- [ ] Add removed vectors to data object
+- [x] Add removed vectors to data object
 - [x] Add dataframe cached property to datasets → [[DMF stats dmf and dmf_std with low_dmf_std preprocess|dendron://torchcell/experiments.dmf_costanzo_deepset#dmf-stats-dmf-and-dmf_std-with-low_dmf_std-preprocess]]
-- [ ] visualize the dependency of the library (10 min)
+- 🔲 visualize the dependency of the library (10 min) → moved to [[user.mjvolk3.torchcell.tasks.future]]
-- [ ] reorganize task list around
+- [x] reorganize task list around
-- [ ] UMAP visualization with `dmf` overlay
+- [x] UMAP visualization with `dmf` overlay → Organize results.
-- [ ] Summarize the setting under which models can be successfully trained, or rather where training can at least be started.
+- 🔲 Summarize the setting under which models can be successfully trained, or rather where training can at least be started.
-- [ ] Make sqlite db removal less hacky
+- 🔲 Make sqlite db removal less hacky
-- [ ] wt difference embedding
+- 🔲 wt difference embedding
-- [ ] optional dimensionality reduction
+- 🔲 optional dimensionality reduction
-- [ ] Downselect by gene interaction scores or `1e5`...
+- 🔲 Downselect by gene interaction scores or `1e5`...

 ## 2023.09.11